Capital IdeasTM

 Peter Becker is an investment director at Capital Group.
 He has 27 years of industry experience and has been with Capital Group for five years.
 Prior to joining Capital, Peter was a managing director in the fixed income product management team at Wellington Management.
 Before that, he was a portfolio manager at Aberdeen Asset Management.
 He holds a master's degree from The Ingolstadt School of Management.
 He also holds the Chartered Financial Analyst® designation.
 Peter is based in London.

 Flavio Carpenzano is an investment director at Capital Group.
-He has 19 years of industry experience and has been with Capital Group for three years.
-Prior to joining Capital, Flavio worked as a fixed income senior investment strategist at AllianceBernstein.
-Before that, he was a product manager at PIMCO focussed on credit strategies.
-His early career also includes a role at the Bank of England as an analyst in the markets department.
+He has 18 years of industry experience and has been with Capital Group for two years.
 He holds a master's degree in finance and economics from Università Bocconi.
 Flavio is based in London.

 Learn more about